caiks/WBOT02/README.md

 ![contour004_036_len_position](images/contour004_036_len_position.png)

-We can see that darker areas are *modelled* together in the areas coloured yellow in this case.
-Also these dark areas are more highlighted in the contour map signifying longer paths.
+We can see that darker areas of the original image are *modelled* together in the areas coloured yellow in this case.
+Also these dark areas are brighter in the contour map signifying longer paths.

 *Model* 52 has mostly the same configuration as *model* 36, but in addition we added some constraints on the selection of *events*.